shafiquejamal/eigenroute-publish-subscribe-rabbitmq/README.md

 ```

-Don't forget to bind the injected dependency in Module.scala, and to bind routing keys to the message broker queue.
+Don't forget to bind routing keys to the message broker queue.